 Irrespective of the type of project you are planning, the same basic rules must be followed to give your application the best possible chance of being accepted.
 Understanding the most common reasons planning permission is denied is a good place to start, as most declined applications fail for the same basic reasons.

 Conducting adequate preparation when planning an application means understanding and anticipating these potential issues.
-All aspects of your proposal must be presented in a way that shows you have taken into account all applicable regulations.
+All aspects of your proposal must be presented in a way that shows you have considered all applicable regulations.

 Enlisting expert help at an early stage could also prove invaluable.
-For example, if you are seeking third-party funding for a fairly extensive project, your provider and/or broker may be able to help with your planning permission application.
+For example, if you are seeking third-party funding for an extensive project, your provider and/or broker may be able to help with your planning permission application.

 But irrespective of whether you plan on going it alone or seeking outside help, there are four important things you need to do to ensure your application is successful:

 - Make sure you provide all the required information the first time: With each declined planning permission application, your likelihood of success the next time around decreases.
 You, therefore, need to ensure that you have all the required information and documentation in place the first time.

 To submit an application for any kind of project, the following will be needed:

 - A Design and Access Statement.